Chat with us, powered by LiveChat Lexan or Plexiglass? | Major Pros and Cons | Polymershapes

 Comparing Appearances

-At the onset, it’s hard to decide between Lexan vs. Plexiglass based on their appearance.
+At the onset, it’s hard to decide between Plexiglass and Lexan based on their appearance.
 That’s because they both resemble glass in terms of their clarity and transparency.
-However, over time, Lexan is more likely to yellow and lose some of its clear quality.
-As a bonus, it is resistant to many chemicals, including acid.
+However, over time, sheets of Lexan are more likely to yellow and lose some of their clear quality.

-Plexiglass, on the other hand, tends to maintain its clarity even when it’s used outdoors or placed in inclement weather.
-You can also polish it to bring back its clarity.
-Either one is ideal for outdoor applications or aesthetic purposes, such as greenhouse glass, automobile glass, and exterior signage.
+When weighing Plexiglass vs. Lexan, it’s worth considering that Plexiglass tends to maintain its clarity better than Lexan even when used outdoors or placed in inclement weather.
+You can also polish sheets of Lexan to bring back its clarity.
+Either material is ideal for outdoor applications or aesthetic purposes, such as greenhouse glass, automobile glass, and exterior signage.

 Overall Strength